prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Containers allows injecting additional containers or modifying operator
+<p>containers allows injecting additional containers or modifying operator
 generated containers.
 This can be used to allow adding an authentication proxy to the Pods or to change the behavior of an operator generated container.
 Containers described here modify an operator generated